International Experience Grants

 B. A detailed description of the proposed activity, including an overview of how it will enhance or supplement your ILR education, your learning objectives/goals, expected outcome(s), etc.

 C. A budget (download a sample travel budget (PDF, 187 KB)) indicating the amount and proposed use of funds (max: $2,000--graduate students should not use this grant as a primary source of funding and must show other sources of support)

 D. A letter from the host organization indicating willingness to accept the student for the proposed activity, or from your project facilitator if doing honors thesis research

 E. A letter of recommendation from an ILR faculty member (This letter should address the specific merits of your proposal, expected outcomes, and budget.
 Allow time for faculty to review your proposal well in advance of the deadline.
-The letter can be sent to Tamara Ingram, any time before the deadline.)
+The letter can be sent to Miguelina Tabar, any time before the deadline.)

 Proposals will be reviewed by the ILR International Programs Faculty Committee.
 Awards will be made based on the depth and richness of the proposed activity and on relevancy to an ILR education.
 Incomplete applications, or those submitted after the deadline will not be considered.

 If granted an award, to comply with the University's Travel Policy, students applying for this grant will be asked to complete the Travel Registry Form or the ITART Form after award notification.